DataBrewery/cubes/doc/server.rst

 .. _serveraggregate:

 ``GET /cube/<cube>/aggregate``
     Return aggregation result as JSON.
 The result will contain keys: `summary` and `drilldown`.
-The summary contains one row and represents aggregation of whole cuboid specified in the cut.
+The summary contains one row and represents aggregation of whole cell specified in the cut.
 The `drilldown` contains rows for each value of drilled-down dimension.

     If no arguments are given, then whole cube is aggregated.

     :Paramteres:
-        * `cut` - specification of cuboid, for example:
+        * `cut` - specification of cell, for example:
           ``cut=date:2004,1|category=2|entity=12345``
         * `drilldown` - dimension to be drilled down.
 For example ``drilldown=date`` will give rows for each value of next level of